Top 12 Venture Capital Firms in Washington

 6. Bezos Expeditions

-Bezos Expeditions is the personal investment vehicle and family office of Jeff Bezos.
-The firm directs capital into a wide range of venture opportunities on his behalf.
+Bezos Expeditions is the personal investment vehicle and family office for Jeff Bezos.
+The firm operates as a multi-stage venture capital investor, backing companies across various growth phases.

 Founded: 2005